jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 ## 7\.
 Family/business separation

-> *7, this rule is so underrated<br>**Keep your family and business completely separated**<br>Money and blood don't mix like 2 dicks and no bitch<br>Find yourself in serious shit*
+> *7, this rule is so underrated<br>**Keep your family and business completely separated**<br>Money and blood don’t mix like 2 dicks and no bitch<br>Find yourself in serious shit*

 This might be the only rule in the 10 crack commandments that people disagree with.
 First, the rule is pretty straightforward: don’t get the family involved with the business.

 People typically think of this situation as not hiring or working with family members.
-The pushback is that some of the world's most profitable and fulfilling businesses have been started with family members.
+The pushback is that some of the world’s most profitable and fulfilling businesses have been started with family members.

 Working with family typically comes with a type of trust and reliability that you can’t hire and money can’t buy.
 However, there will be problems if your family isn’t on the same page as you, in terms of ambition, ability, or emotions.